kkafar/dsync/docs/db.md

 The address is kinda problematic, because it is mutable - the ip addresses even in local network can change.

-Therefore, I think that I should put the addresses in separate table.
+~Therefore, I think that I should put the addresses in separate table.~

+Yeah, its mutable, however putting it into another table creates burden to uphold invariant in business logic.
+Namely I would need to assure that if the host is present the address is also present.
+It might be easier to just update the big record?

+This is something to do in next PRs.

 ## peer_addr_v4